J3551c9/HOL-Devops/003-jenkins-setup.md

-# 3 Creating the jenkins workflow
+# 3 Creating the Jenkins workflow
 ## 3.1 Creating the Build
 1. Go to the Jenkins Dashboard and click on "New Item".

-2. Create a "Freestyle project" with the name "MavenBuid" and click "OK" to continue.
+2. Create a "Freestyle project" with the name "build" and click "OK" to continue.
     ![](./images/3.1.i001.PNG)

 3. Configure the Github project and the Source Code Managment with your repository.
-For this lab we will use "https://github.com/karolikl/hol-oss-devops.git/"
+For this lab we will use **https://github.com/karolikl/hol-oss-devops.git/**

     ![](./images/3.1.i002.PNG)

     ![](./images/3.1.i003.PNG)

 4. Click on the "Build" tab of the configuration.
 In the "Add build step" dropdown, select "Invoke top-level Maven targets".

    ![](./images/3.1.i004.PNG)

    Click on the arrow next to the "Goals" textbox to expand the textbox to multiple lines.